 Having high calcium levels is called hypercalcaemia.
-It is a serious condition that your specialist will need to assess so you get the right diagnosis and treatment.
+It is a serious condition.
+Your doctor will need to assess you, so you get the right diagnosis and treatment.

 Diagnosing high calcium

-Your doctor will ask about your symptoms, how long you have had them and whether you:
+Your doctor might examine you.
+They will ask about your symptoms, how long you have had them and whether you:

 - are feeling or being sick